Updated: Feb 10

 So when we test we must do it right.
 The factors that ought to be considered prior to conducting a fitness test are:

 Before undertaking a fitness test you first want to make sure that it is fit for purpose.
-‘The validity of a test indicates the extent to which a test measures what it sets out to measure,’ (Watson 1995).
+‘The validity of a test indicates the extent to which a test measures what it sets out to measure,’ (Physical Fitness & Athletic Performance).
 So, before busting a gut over a 1.5 mile run, or inducing cardiac arrest on the 2000m ergo row, you must ask yourself: is this test going to provide me with the fitness measure I am seeking?

 However, I may have jumped the gun here.
 Before we determine if a test adheres to the stipulations imposed by the concept of validity, we need to decide which component of fitness we wish to measure.
 The components of fitness are: